 All completed report forms are sent to the scheme administrators for monitoring.
 Should any concerns be raised by the visitors regarding the welfare of the police dogs, the scheme administrators will raise this with the Dog Unit or LIA Team.
 Any action taken to resolve the concerns raised is recorded by the scheme managers.
 All information noted on the report form or gathered at the visits is confidential.

-In the period of this Annual Report no serious concerns were noted.
-However, feedback from the visitors has in the past shaped the early retirement of some dogs which shows that anything they raise is taken forward by the Constabulary.
+In the period of this Annual Report, no serious concerns were noted.
+Feedback from the visitors has in the past informed decisions around the early retirement of some dogs which demonstrates that issues raised by the volunteers is taken seriously and acted upon by the Constabulary.